jax-ml/jax/README.md

 installed from pip wheels, and using a self-installed CUDA/CUDNN.
 We recommend installing CUDA and CUDNN using the pip wheels, since it is much easier!

+JAX supports NVIDIA GPUs that are have SM version 5.2 (Maxwell) or newer.
+Note that Kepler-series GPUs are no longer supported by JAX since NVIDIA has dropped support for Kepler in its software.

 You must first install the NVIDIA driver.
 We recommend installing the newest driver available from NVIDIA, but the driver must be version >= 525.60.13 for CUDA 12 and >= 450.80.02 for CUDA 11 on Linux.